Forensic Cognition

-The Forensic Cognition Research Group is a vibrant team of psychological researchers interested in all aspects of forensic and cognitive psychology addressing applied issues in collaboration with practitioners from a range of backgrounds.
-Based in the School of Psychology & Counselling in the Faculty of Arts and Social Sciences, the group’s main aim is to better understand the perceptions, processes and systems of the criminal justice system, taking an approach that is both critical and solution-oriented to tackle real world issues.
-Current research broadly falls into three (overlapping) categories:
+The Forensic Cognition Research Group is a vibrant team of psychological researchers interested in all aspects of forensic and cognitive psychology.
+Based in the School of Psychology & Counselling in the Faculty of Arts and Social Sciences, the group’s main aim is to address applied issues in collaboration with practitioners from a range of backgrounds, taking an approach that is both critical and solution-oriented to tackle real world issues.

 As well as standard research outputs, we have a very strong tradition of public engagement and knowledge transfer.
 There are numerous BBC Series, films, interactives and short courses that members of the group have contributed to.
 You can also read articles published in The Conversation on our previous research.